anuraagr-13/anuraagr-13/README.md

 ---

-🔭 I’m currently working on Solving a classic machine learning problem (TSP) using a Graph neural network.
+🔭 My most recent project was working on Solving a classic machine learning problem (TSP) using a Graph neural network.

-In this project, we are trying to apply GNN (Graph Neural Networks) on a classical machine learning problem, i.e., TSP.
+In this project, we tried to apply GNN (Graph Neural Networks) on a classical machine learning problem, i.e., TSP.
 Travelling salesman problem is a fully integer-based programming model that makes it NP-hard i.e., it does not have a natural feasible solution..
-So, we are trying to use the graph structure of a neural network to solve a TSP problem and give a good accuracy using learning instead of carefully designed heuristics.
-Our approach is to use the state-of-the-art solvers and use imitation learning to get a reliable model, then use reinforcement learning to increase the accuracy of the model.
+So, our solution was trying to use the graph structure of a neural network to solve a TSP problem and give a good accuracy using learning instead of carefully designed heuristics.
+Our approach was to use the state-of-the-art solvers and use imitation learning to get a reliable model, then use reinforcement learning to increase the accuracy of the model.

+Results:
+We were able to get a lower time to solve the TSP solver compared to the state of the art(SOTA) solver like Gurobi.
+However, teh result failed to beat the dedicated solver for the TSP problem - Concorde.
+However, the project served as a proof of concept that GNNs accompanied with reinforcement learning can work to solve TSP problems.

 ---

 #### Industy Experience:

+I am  working as a Data Programmer Intern since June 2022 at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy.

 I have completed a 6-month internship as a Data Science Intern in 2020.
 I was responsible for planning and executing a Computer Vision project.
 Using Keras and Tensorflow, the objective was to create a model to predict the age of person given a dataset with images.
 Implementation was completed utilizing bottleneck features from a Convolution Neural Network (CNN) trained on a wide set of publicly available image datasets.
 My internships have allowed me to gain real-time experience on interesting topics like recommendation systems and time series analysis.
 I also got experience in dealing with real-time data pipelines including extracting video-based input using Apache Kafka.